danreeves/react-carousel-demo/README.md

 ## `Carousel`

-`Carousel` is a React component which creates a sliding carousel from the children you pass to it as children.
+`Carousel` is a React component which creates a sliding carousel from the images you pass to it as children.

 It has `initialWidth` and `initialHeight` props used to define how big it should be before it's in the browser (and images have loaded or the screen has a size).